Pamela Anderson: 2000s: Rise to media prominence

 Sam Newman House, a pop architecture building constructed in 2001 in St Kilda, Victoria, Australia, has a large image of Anderson's face.
 Sam Newman commissioned local architect Cassandra Fahey to design the building, and used the image with Anderson's permission.
-Permits were issued retroactively when it became a major local landmark and won the award for Best New Residential Building in the RAIA Victorian Architecture Awards.
+Permits were issued retroactively when it became a major local landmark and won the award for Best New Residential Building in the Victorian Architecture Awards.
 Later that year, Anderson played herself in the Miller Lite TV commercial "Pillow Fight", the sequel to the brand's earlier commercial "Catfight", with models Tanya Ballinger and Kitana Baker reprising their roles.

 In May 2004, Anderson appeared nude on the cover of Playboy magazine.
 Later, she posed naked for Stuff and GQ magazines.
 Anderson was also featured on the cover of the fashion magazines W, British Marie Claire, Flare, and Elle Canada and in editorials for Russian Elle and V.

 In 2004, she released the book Star, co-written by Eric Shaw Quinn, about a teenager trying to become famous.
 After this, she began touring the United States, signing autographs for fans nationwide.
-That year she launched her vegan clothing line The Pamela Anderson Collection.
 Her second book, Star Struck, released in 2005, is a thinly veiled look at her life with Tommy Lee and the trials of celebrity life.
-In 2005, Anderson starred in a new Fox comedy series Stacked as Skyler Dayton, a party girl who works at a book store.
+In 2005, Anderson starred in a new Fox comedy series Stacked as Skyler Dayton, a party girl who works at a bookstore.
 It was cancelled on May 18, 2006, after two seasons.
 On August 14, 2005, Comedy Central aired the Roast of Pamela Anderson.

-Anderson was named most powerful Canadian in Hollywood in 2005.
+In December 2005, NBC removed a video of Anderson pole dancing from the TV broadcast of Elton John's special "The Red Piano", saying that the footage was inappropriate for prime time.
+The video was shown on huge screens during the event, while John played "The Bitch Is Back".